Teradata/covalent/src/platform/core/layout/layout-manage-list/README.md

 `td-layout-footer-inner` is used to include items in the inner footer.

+`[tdLayoutManageListToggle]` is used to add the toggle behavior to its sidenav.

 Example for Manage List Layout / Nav Layout combo:

 ```html